 Guests share a concrete-floored bathoom and toilet building which provides bucket bathing and a western style toilet in separate rooms.

 Electricity is supplied by a generator which runs from around sunset to midnight.
-The Manyaifun mobile phone tower was not working when we visited in June 2017, but when weather conditions were right you could sometimes pick up a weak signal from Selpele.
+The Manyaifun mobile phone tower was not working when we last visited in June 2017, but when weather conditions were right you could sometimes pick up a weak signal from Selpele.
 It was only useful for SMS though.

 You can buy basic supplies in the nearby Manyaifun village, but you’ll need to bring sufficient supplies of your favourite snacks and anything else that you can’t do without.
 It’s also important to take any inorganic trash (especially plastic and batteries) that you create away with you when you leave – there’s no safe waste disposal on Manyaifun.
-(That’s the case everywhere in Raja Ampat – see
+(That’s the case everywhere in Raja Ampat – see this information.)

-English isn’t spoken at Saudori Homestay, but is next door at Subdikar if you need help communicating.
+English isn’t spoken at Saudori Homestay, but it is next door at Subdikar if you need help communicating.

 Transport / Getting there

-A huge range of marine life frequents the bay at Manyaifun, much of which can be seen from the homestay deck without even needing to get wet.
-Turtles and dolphins are regular visitors by day and the seagrass beds below the homestay flash with bioluminescent plankton at night, and the clear tidal waters of the mangrove lagoon behind the homestay swarm with juvenile fish and other aquatic and bird life.
+A huge range of marine life frequents the bay at Manyaifun.
+A lot of it can be seen by simply sitting on your homestay verandah for a while!
+Turtles and dolphins are regular visitors by day and the seagrass beds below the homestay flash with bioluminescent plankton at night.
+The clear tidal waters of the mangrove lagoon behind the homestay swarm with juvenile fish and other aquatic and bird life.

-Nawan or Nipa Palm grows on Manyaifun and the thatch roofs of the village houses exhibit a classic pattern not seen in the more common thatch of other Raja Ampat villages.
+The village of Manyaifun is shared by the inhabitants of its Muslim and Christian quarters and is well worth exploring.
+Ask for a guide to show you the fresh water eels that inhabit a small pool on one of the streams that supplies the village water.
+The Nawan or Nipa Palm grows on Manyaifun and the thatch roofs of the village houses exhibit a classic pattern not seen in the more common thatch of other Raja Ampat villages.
 Manyaifun’s a pretty village with traditional, rustic timber and thatch stilt homes sitting side by side with brightly painted more modern island homes.
 Explorations further afield can be made via the many tracks that fan out from the village.
-Pulau Batanme (Batang Pele)

 A narrow strait separates Manyaifun from the bigger Batanme Island to the north, which affords good hiking and panoramic views from its heights.
 You could arrange for a boat to drop you off and pick you up later if you wanted to do some exploring, although going with a guide would be safer and more rewarding.

-our West Waigeo page for an overview of West Waigeo, its islands, and their attractions.
+See our West Waigeo page for an overview of West Waigeo, its islands, and their attractions.